Frequently Asked Questions

 11) Can we do the consultation before the appointment?
 Yes of course…we encourage it, whatever is most comfortable for you.
 We will however do the consultation again prior to any procedure to make certain you receive the look you want.
 You will be asked to wear your make up as you did in the first consult so we can be certain of the look you desire, just better!

 12) Does it hurt?
 Our most popular question….Lol.
+Most our clients fall asleep as it’s quite relaxing here.
 We do everything in our power to make the experience as comfortable as possible for you, from cozy slippers, to fuzzy blankets, you comfort is paramount to the success of your work.
 We use multiple anesthetics pre and during so you should feel minimal sensation.
 Most people describe it as pressure, tickling or a slight sting after much like a sunburn, so your welcome to bring any pain management you see fit to take after once the freezing has worn off.
 I personal tattoo my own face and there would be no way I could do my brows or liner if it hurts, but that being said all people respond differently and that’s why we take our time.
-Exercise, spicy foods, omega oils and anti inflammatory like advil will hinder your freezing response, so prep accordingly.
+Exercise, caffeine, spicy foods, omega oils and anti inflammatory like advil will hinder your freezing response, so prep accordingly.

 14) Please read through the pre and post care notes at the bottom of the pricing link so you are well informed as to what is required from you to complete a successful procedure.